Fancy being a Mercenary

 Fourth, mercenaries operate in networks.
 The main ones are based on “command language,” or the language used to give orders, and there are three: English, Russian, and Spanish.
 To a lesser degree, there are French and Hebrew speakers too.
 There is also the Executive Outcomes or EO “alumnae” network in Africa.
 EO pioneered the modern mercenary corporation in the 1990s, and I worked with a lot of them in the 2000s.
 They are extremely skilled, and you can see their handiwork in Nigeria, Somalia and Mozambique.
 Some assume China would have a large presence in the market for force, due to sheer volume, but this is not the case.
 There are few Chinese combat veterans, making them low-ranked in the mercenary world.
 Plus, no one understands their language.

 Fifth, pay.
-Outside observers often assume mercenaries receive huge sums of money.
+Outside observers often assume these private soldiers receive huge sums of money.
 This is inaccurate.
 They usually make about twice their old military salary, which is not much if you think about the risks.
 For example, wounded mercenaries get immediate first aid but are otherwise left in the street.
 Nor are there retirement or veteran benefits.
 However, an elite mercenary can earn four figures a week — usually in U.S. dollars, typically through the British Virgin Islands or other places with strong bank secrecy laws and weak extradition practices.
 There are rumors that ex-SEALs can make up to $10,000 a day working for Abu Dhabi on Yemen issues; if this is true, it’s exceptional.
 Contrary to fictional depictions, reputation is the primary currency in the mercenary world, with money second.
 Those who forget this get burned, as the Wongo Coup shows.

 Sixth, finding clients is getting easier.
 We live in an information age, where weapons that give you plausible deniability are more potent than firepower.
 Mercenaries sell plausible deniability, making them attractive to anyone who wants to wage war in secret, like Russia.
 Some consumers, like oil companies, want mercenaries because they have no military forces of their own, and renting them may be preferable to relying on corrupt and incompetent host nation forces.
 Others, like Nigeria, have security forces but need a niche capability, such as Mi-24 Hind attack helicopters or Special Operations Forces teams.
 Still, others hire mercenaries to do things they don’t want their own people doing, like human rights abuse.

 Lastly, the stereotype of “mercenaries are always evil” is wrong.
 People view soldiers like wives and mercenaries like prostitutes, as people who turn love into a transaction.
 But in my experience, every soldier has a little mercenary in him, and vice versa.
 When I was in the army, I saw lots of troops reenlist for big bonuses, a transactional practice common in most militaries.
 For example, the US Army pays up to $90,000 for soldiers to reenlist, enough money to make mercenaries salivate.
 I’ve also seen mercenaries refuse jobs on political grounds.
 Some American hired guns will never take money from Russia, China, Iran, or a terrorist group; America’s enemies are their enemies.
-The line between soldier and mercenary is hazier than most think.
+The line between soldier and soldier of fortune is hazier than most think.